shabbyrobe/cachet/README.rst

     Backends that suffer from these limitations can extend from ``Cachet\Backend\IterationAdapter``, which allows a second backend to be used for storing keys.
-This slows down setting, deleting and flushing, but doesn't slow down getting items from the backend at all so it's not a bad tradeoff if iteration is required.
+This slows down setting, deleting and flushing, but doesn't slow down getting items from the backend at all so it's not a bad tradeoff if iteration is required and you're doing many more reads than writes.

     There are some potential pitfalls with this approach:

     - If an item disappears from the key backend, it may still exist in the backend itself.
-There is no way to detect these keys if the backend is not iterable.
-Make sure the type of backend you select for the key backend doesn't auto-expire values under any circumstances.
+There is no way to detect these values if the backend is not iterable.
+Make sure the type of backend you select for the key backend doesn't auto-expire values under any circumstances, and if your backend supports ``useBackendExpirations``, set it to ``false``.

     - The type of backend you can use for the key backend is quite limited - it must itself be iterable, and it can't be a ``Cachet\Backend\IterationAdapter``.